 Grapes: Grapes contain melatonin, which can help seniors sleep.

-Nuts: Nuts like walnuts, almonds, pistachios, and cashews sometimes refer to as good foods for sleeping.
+Nuts: Nuts like walnuts, almonds, pistachios, and cashews are sometimes considered good foods for sleeping.

 Bananas: Several sleep-promoting nutrients are in bananas, including tryptophan, magnesium, potassium, vitamin B6, and carbs.

 Fish: Omega 3 supplements may improve the quality and quantity of sleep in adults.
-Researchers have found that omega-3 fatty acids from fish can help improve sleep quality, fall asleep faster, and boost your performance at work.
+Researchers have found that omega-3 fatty acids from fish can help enhance sleep quality, helo you fall asleep faster, and boost your performance at work.

 What Are Sleep Deprivation Effects on Seniors?

 Sleep deprivation is not a particular disease.
-Most often, it comes as a result of other illnesses or circumstances in life.
-Sleep deprivation occurs when you don’t get enough sleep.
-If you aren’t getting enough sleep, your body and brain can’t function properly.
-Additionally, it can dramatically reduce your quality of life.
+Most often, it comes from other illnesses or circumstances in life.
+If you aren’t getting enough sleep, your body and brain can’t function properly, and your quality of life will dramatically reduce.
 Researchers found that too little sleep at night can increase the risk of early death.
 Sleep deprivation can affect seniors both physically and mentally.

 Physical Effects of Sleep Deprivation on Seniors